pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 - Adds predictability.
 When you use `forEach`, you know that it is for a side effect
 - `forEach` can be used just like other array methods.
 Hence, it can be chained!

+**Array method chaining caveats**

+- It has an overhead with more looping and function context switching.
+However, this only matters if you are dealing with very large data sets.
+For regular use cases, place readability over micro-performance increase.
+- The order of chaining matters

 ## 13. Use declarative programming by hiding/abstracting conditional and loop complexities

 Applies to a lot of **nested** conditionals and loops.